-Retroactive payments for auxiliary beneficiaries (determined by a side model) are treated as a loading of the aggregate annual benefits by auxiliary category.
+Retroactive payments for auxiliary beneficiaries (determined by a side model using historical experience) are treated as a loading of the aggregate annual benefits by auxiliary category.
 That is, each auxiliary benefit category has a loading factor to represent retroactive payments on top of regular monthly benefits, and the aggregate annual benefits by category are increased by this loading factor.